Skip to main content

 Backtrader is designed with the next step in mind.
 It has built-in connections for live trading with a range of brokers, especially in forex and crypto.
 The biggest advantage here is that you can often use the exact same strategy code for both backtesting and live execution.

 This removes a lot of the headaches and potential for bugs when moving from testing to real trading.
-For serious traders who want a reliable system, this seamless transition is a major plus.
+For serious traders who want a reliable system, this smooth transition is a major plus.
 It also gives you flexibility, supporting different data sources and brokers across various markets.
+I prefer Backtrader for multi-asset portfolio testing, though I haven't tried it with crypto futures data from Binance.

 Pineify: Trading on Alerts

 Pineify creates strategies in Pine Script, which runs on TradingView.
-Here’s how live trading typically works: when your strategy’s conditions are met on the TradingView chart, it can trigger an alert.
+When your strategy's conditions are met on the TradingView chart, it can trigger an alert.

 Fine-Tuning Your Strategy and Understanding the Results